bendtherules/bendtherules.github.com/posts/function-name-binding.md

   fn4(){ }
 }
 ```

-Object literals have a few varieties, so look at the examples above.

 Case A1 and A2 (`property: function expression`) works similar to what we have read till now.
 Think of `fn1: function(){}` as a assignment, similar to `fn1 = function(){}`.
 That means, anonymous functions will be subjected to NamedEvaluation and get a automatic name (`obj.fn1.name = "fn1"`).
 They have normal closure access, which means they have to start from the `obj` variable to reach themselves.